What parents need to know

 Is it any good?

+This movie's tired formula is all too familiar.
 A losing track team.
 A real-estate-hungry villain.
 A man of strong moral fiber who, purely by chance, comes up with a miraculous way to make everything right.
-If the formula sounds all too familiar, it's because Disney veteran Robert Stevenson has basically remade his own 1961 great The Absent-Minded Professor by taking out the Flubber and putting in a dead pirate.
+Yes, Disney veteran Robert Stevenson has basically remade his own 1961 great The Absent-Minded Professor by taking out the Flubber and putting in a dead pirate.

 As Blackbeard's ghost, Peter Ustinov anything but frightening.
 He's just "a big ugly booze-soaked rummy," and something of a crybaby, too.
 Far more menacing is casino-owner Silky Seymour (Joby Baker), who's oilier and more enjoyably sinister than most live-action Disney villains of the era.
 Dean Jones is very agreeable, if a bit short-tempered, as the poor sap who gets caught in the middle of everything, and love interest Suzanne Pleshette is also quite charming.